Basic Parachute Course: History

 In the past, ground training concluded with the exit trainer, designed to simulate the effect of slipstream as the parachutist exits the aircraft.
 The trainer consisted of a wooden cabin, mounted on a structure of girders, equipped with doors representing those on the port and starboard side of the Hercules.
 On either side cables ran from above the trainer to a point near the ground some 55 yards away.
 Wearing harnesses suspended from them, trainees jumped from the trainer and traveled the length of the cables in a gradual descent towards the ground, where their progress is arrested by an instructor.

 Until the late 1990s, the first parachute descent was from a balloon at the dropping zone at Weston-on-the-Green; this has since been phased out.
 It was carried out from a height of 800ft (244m) in what is known as "clean fatigue" - without equipment.

 Eight descents used to be carried out in total instead of four today.
 Trainees performed their first descent from a C-130 Hercules in single 'sticks' of six without equipment from one door of the aircraft.
 Their second descent was again in 'clean fatigue', in single 'sticks' of eight or ten.
 Trainees then make their third descent, jumping in simultaneous 'sticks' of six from both sides of a Hercules.
 This was followed by a night descent without equipment.
 Thereafter, descents were made with equipment, initially in a single 'stick' of six, subsequently in simultaneous 'sticks' of eight or ten and finally in the maximum size of 'stick' possible, depending upon the number of personnel on the course.

 The historical course for members of Army Reserve units and Royal Marines Reserve lasted only two weeks, and trainees were required to complete only seven descents without one at night.
 Before taking the course, however, they had to undergo a considerable amount of synthetic training to enable them to be of a sufficient standard to carry out their balloon descent and their first aircraft descent by the end of the first week at Brize Norton.
 The rest of their descents are carried out during the second week of the course.

-In 2020, Captain Rosie Wild, the first female to pass the All Arms Pre-Parachute Selection Course (P Company), passed the BPC to become the first woman in the British Army to wear the Wings badge.
+In 2020, Captain Rosie Wild, the first female to pass the All Arms Pre-Parachute Selection Course (P Company), passed the BPC to wear the Wings badge.